flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 ## Description of change

-A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface.
-This method is called by iOS when it finds a new potential autocorrect candidate in the current user input, or when the range of a previously highlighted candidate changes.
+A new method, `void showAutocorrectionPromptRect(int start, int end)`, was added to the `TextInputClient` interface. iOS calls this method when it finds a new potential autocorrect candidate in the current user input, or when the range of a previously highlighted candidate changes.

 ## Migration guide

-If your application does not implement or subclass `TextInputClient`, no migration is needed.
-If your application does not target iOS, or the class that implemented the `textInputClient` interface does not support autocorrect, you only need to add an empty implementation for the new method:
+If your application doesn't implement or subclass `TextInputClient`, no migration is needed.
+If your application doesn't target iOS, or the class that implemented the `textInputClient` interface doesn't support autocorrect, you only need to add an empty implementation for the new method: